dvsa/cvs-tsk-update-store/README.md

 npm run test-local-i
 ```

+On Windows, you will need to manually run:
+* `SET USE_CONTAINERIZED_DATABASE=1`
+* Confirm: `echo %USE_CONTAINERIZED_DATABASE%` should return `1`before the above, or run these tests with an IntelliJ configuration which sets the right environment variable for you.

 On Tanio Artino's advice, there is a distinction between running integration tests locally, and running them on Jenkins.
 * `USE_CONTAINERIZED_DATABASE=0` will attempt to talk to `localhost:3306`.
 This only works if you manually start a DB or, in the case of Jenkins, if there is a pre-existing DB running on port `3306`.
 * `USE_CONTAINERIZED_DATABASE=1` will spin up a TC container as described above.